-Basic Construction Costs (include permits, inspections, communications requirements, utilities, outside building, site development, other): For FY2023-24, \$150,000 is budgeted for the installation of a modern pressurized oil recovery system.
+Basic Construction Costs (include permits, inspections, communications requirements, utilities, outside building, site development, other): For FY2025, \$100,000 is budgeted for the generator.
+Costs include all preparation, materials and installation.

-Other Project Costs (include land, survey, existing facility acquisition, professional services, other): There are no other project costs anticipated at this time.
+Other Project Costs (include land, survey, existing facility acquisition, professional services, other): There are no other additional project costs anticipated at this time.